AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 extension of spacetime

-can be "increased" as spacetime; then we must consider
+be "increased" as spacetime; then we must consider as

-as points of this spacetime also the points M ' .
-There is no reason why the structure
+points of this spacetime also the points M'.
+Indeed, there is no reason why the

 considered as "complete"; extensible